 • areas where non-anastomosing terminal branches of different territories are adjacent (interface between deep perforating and pial arteries, for example, in the semiovale center)

-• perfusion pressure in these areas gets most easily below the ischemic threshold (e.g., in significant ICA stenosis or during a hypotension episode)
+• perfusion pressure in these areas gets most easily below the ischemic threshold (e.g., in significant ICA stenosis or during episodes of hypotension)

 Internal BZI